It’s no secret that the key to running a 5K is to fuel your body with the right types of food.

 Breakfast is the most important meal of the day – especially before a race!

 The best time to eat breakfast before a 5k is around 2 hours before the run.
+So don’t go out running with an empty stomach for a 5K run!

 This will allow enough time for your body to digest the food and store the energy in your muscles.